Courteney Cox Reveals Thoughtful, Yet Simple Gift She Got BFF Jennifer Aniston For Her 50th Birthday

 Cox is currently working on a new series titled 9 Months with Courteney Cox.
 The show will follow ten different couples and their journey through pregnancy and having a child and will air on Tuesdays and Wednesdays on Facebook Watch.

-“I love real subject matters… this is not a sensationalized show at all, it’s just raw,” Cox says of her latest endeavor.
+“I love real subject matters… this is not a sensationalized show at all, it’s just raw,” Cox said of her latest endeavor.